-- · efficacy;
+- efficacy;

-- · safety;
+- safety;

 - tolerability;

 - · acceptance by doctors;

-- patient compliance;
+- · patient compliance;

-- patent protection;
+- · patent protection;

-- ease of use;
+- · ease of use;

-- price;
+- · price;

 - · insurance and other reimbursement coverage;

 - distribution;

 - · marketing; and

 - · adaptability to various modes of dosing.

-The current approved drugs for influenza include the neuraminidase inhibitors Tamiflu and Relenza, anti-influenza drugs that are sold by Roche and Glaxo SmithKline (GSK), respectively.
+The current approved drugs for influenza include the neuraminidase inhibitors Tamiflu, Relenza, and Peramivir, anti-influenza drugs that are sold by Roche, Glaxo SmithKline (GSK), and BioCryst partners, respectively.
 In addition, M2 channel inhibitors, generic drugs include amantadine and rimantadine, both oral tablets that only inhibit the replication of the influenza A virus.
 There is significant viral resistance to the approved M2 channel inhibitors especially in the US.
-BioCryst Pharmaceuticals, Inc. has recently developed IV infusion formulations of peramivir, an influenza neuraminidase inhibitor, for the treatment of influenza.
 Several companies are developing anti-influenza drugs at present.
 Small chemical classes include neuraminidase inhibitors, M2-channel inhibitors, RDRP inhibitors, among others.
 There are also monoclonal, polyclonal, and mixed antibodies, as well as enzymes as drugs in development.